microsoft/LLMR/README.md

 - This project is still in early research stages.
 Please be expectant of errors when you play with the framework.
 - There is a slim chance that some required .dll files are not included in the **Assemblies** folder for your use case, which will give runtime errors like `The required namespace xxx cannot be found.
 Are you missing an assembly reference?`.
 Please reach out if this happens!
+- The implementation of the OpenAI API calls within Unity are based on the excellent repository https://github.com/RageAgainstThePixel/com.openai.unity

 ## Contributing